loic-sharma/BaGet/docs/installation/azure.md

 * Table Storage
 * High availability setup

+## Run BaGet

+Configure the BaGet code to run using one of the other run methods such as on local computer, Microsoft IIS or Docker.

 ## Configure BaGet

 You can modify BaGet's configurations by editing the `appsettings.json` file.
 For the full list of configurations, please refer to [BaGet's configuration](../configuration.md) guide.